ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 5. Proceed with Analysis to understand how mexico sales business is doing.
 6. Provide Recommendations.

-Of course mexico toys company is a fictitious company and data are provided by maven Analytics.
+Of course Mexico toys company is a fictitious company and data are provided by maven Analytics.
 The interested reader will find the data source in the following link (Need an account on Maven Analytics): https://app.mavenanalytics.io/datasets?search=mexi

 # Step 1: Create database and import data in Mysql.
 - First, create database with the following query.